Configuring the Azure Information Protection policy

-Use an account that has one of the following administrator roles:
+Use an Azure AD account that has one of the following administrator roles:

-To access the Azure Information Protection blade for the first time
+To access the Azure Information Protection pane for the first time

 Sign in to the Azure portal.

 From the results list, select Azure Information Protection.
-On the Azure Information Protection blade, click Create.
+On the Azure Information Protection pane, click Create.

 Optionally, select Pin to dashboard to create an Azure Information Protection tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.